ellemi/Fitness-Tracker-Data-Analysis-CaseStudy/README.md

 ## Prepare
 Dataset used: [Fitbit Tracking Data](https://www.kaggle.com/datasets/arashnic/fitbit), made available in the Public Domain on Kaggle, contains personal tracking data collected between 03.12.2016 - 05.12.2016 from 30 Fitbit users who responded to a survey distributed via Amazon Mechanical Turk.
 (MTurk is a crowdsourcing marketplace where one can connect with an on-demand human workforce)

 I downloaded the 18 .csv files to a folder on my harddrive and opened each using Excel for initial review of the file structures.
+Much of the data is contained in files showing details by the minute or hour and is also collated onto files depicting daily tracking, which is where I chose to focus my analysis.

 Using good data will help ensure quality analysis.
 The anacronym **ROCCC** (Reliable, Original, Comprehensive, Current, Cited)helps when determining good data.